 On 31 July 1917, Ellis Evans was killed at Pilckem Ridge near Ypres.
 He was one of 9,300 British troops who died in the first three days of the Battle of Passchendaele.
 At home in Trawsfynydd, the whole village turned out in mourning as the black chair was delivered to the family farm.

-After careful restoration, Yr Ysgwrn re-opened as a visitor centre in summer 2017.
-The Black Chair remains there as a powerful a symbol of the generation of young men who fought and died in the First World War.
+After careful restoration, Yr Ysgwrn re-opened as a visitor centre.
+The Black Chair remains there as a powerful symbol of the generation of young men who fought and died in the First World War.

 The National Library of Wales, Aberystwyth